kiriaki/SiteXML_doc/docs/source/level-preamble.rst

       URI of any type of external resource that may include site characterization information on this site.
 May occur more than one time.

-      This type contains a URI and description for external data that users may want to reference in SiteXML.
+      This type contains a URI and a description for external data that users may want to reference in SiteXML.